Know something about this song or lyrics?

 On a chair with a dead magazine

-In some hallway where love's never been
+In some hallways where love's never been

-On a bed where the moon has been sweating,
+On a bed where the moon has been sweating

 In a cry filled with footsteps and sand